Scottish Terrier Lifespan

 Senior Care

 Few breeds combine steady enthusiasm with the Scottish Terrier's distinctive character quite so effectively.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Lack of physical activity affects behavior before it affects weight — restlessness and attention-seeking often precede visible fitness changes.

 Extending Your Scottish Terrier's Life